ceybers/media-macro-pad/README.md

 - 500mAh battery
 - Charges via USB-C

+## 📐 Changes

+> Currently waiting on 3D prints to be completed.

+ - Relocated heatset inserts and bosses
+ - Added lugs/lips to help align parts
+ - Added support ribs/gussets
+ - Changed top shell to use a magnet to stay in place
+ - Fixed position of power switch
+ - Correct spacing for MCU mounting
+ - Removed LED
+ - Offset knob to protude from rear of case
 ## ⚠️ Issues

 > Current STL/FreeCAD models are not suitable for actual use!